Bad Schema Is the Most Expensive Mistake in SaaS

 month

-Ongoing schema review, migration safety, replication and failover, observability, and backup-restore drills.
+Ongoing schema review, migration safety, replication and failover, pipeline observability, and backup-restore drills.
 For SaaS teams without a dedicated DBA.

 In Malta — local context